dotBunny/GDX/.docfx/manual/contributing/design-guidelines.md

 #pragma warning restore IDE0052, IDE0090
 ```

-Below is a list and explanation of some of the markup used in `GDX`.
+In each spot we try to craft a minimal set of exclusions that most static analysis will be able to understand.
+It is important to match `pragma` and `ReSharper` markup.

+### Ignore Codes

+Here is a collection of linked `pragma` to `ReSharper` representations that appear throughout the `GDX` codebase.

-### Compiler Warnings
+#### Compiler Warnings

 |Code|Description|Level|
 |:--|---|:--|